Ronnie Harmon: Professional career

-Harmon also played in Super Bowl XXIX for the San Diego Chargers in their 49–26 loss against the 49ers, a game in which he led his team in receiving with 8 receptions for 68 yards.
+He reached the Pro Bowl the following season, catching a career high 79 passes on 914 yards while rushing for 235 yards.
+A reliable route-runner, Harmon played six years with the team.
+Harmon was on the roster for Super Bowl XXIX, where the Chargers lost 49–26 against the 49ers; he led his team in receiving with eight receptions for 68 yards.
 Ronnie's brothers Kevin and Derrick also played in the NFL.